Dear Governor Walz,

 There is a boogeyman in the shadows.
 One that is patently unconstitutional.
 As a leader in a new grassroots community movement that is currently focused on the prosperity of Black America, I am forced to acknowledge a history of unconstitutional tactics used by our federal government.
 I am especially forced to acknowledge this history as a leader who is a Black male.
 It is now a matter of fact that there were unconstitutional federal programs deployed on Black organizations in the past, such as Project Black Desk and COINTELPRO.
 Not to mention state local run investigations that cooperated with federal jurisdiction.
 Since then the FBI, NSA, CIA and other government agencies have only expanded their reach.
 Revealed to us by American hero Edward Snowden.
 We know that the FBI tried to blackmail Martin Luther King Jr. into committing suicide with a letter allegedly written by Former Deputy FBI Director William C. Sullivan.
 We know the FBI gained authorization from the attorney general to wiretap Malcom X on unconstitutional grounds.
 In which case the FBI justified these unconstitutional wire taps by finding the necessary “probable cause” after the wiretaps were already authorized and planted.
 These unconstitutional justifications included Malcom’s endorsement of rifle clubs for Black activists (legal and constitutionally defended) and also included the “speculation” of espionage between Malcom and communist countries.
 Which never ended up being proven.
 But even the premise that an individual citizen cannot have conversations with leaders of another nation without authorization from The State is symbolic of the tyranny.
 This particular misappropriation of the “Logan Act” in Malcom’s case seems like a dangerous precedent for American citizens in general, given the breadth of international conflicts that we’re currently engaged in around the world.
 If you couple those conflicts with the amount of international businesses that could be linked to state run industries in foreign countries; we are subject to a revolving door of tyranny from our federal government.
 And that’s just with the scope of the “Logan Act”.
 We know the FBI played an instrumental role in the Chicago Police Department’s raid and assassination of Black Panther Party leader Fred Hampton.
 We know that the Chicago Police Department utilized their rat William O’Neal, from within The Black Panther Party to detail Fred Hampton’s apartment, and even allegedly drug Fred Hampton the night before the raid.
 In 1965 Federal Bureau of Investigations Director J. Edgar Hoover described The Black Panther as “The greatest threat to the internal security of the country.”
-We now know that the American Mafia used information on him to blackmail deny there existence, turning his attention instead toward blacks.
+We now know that the American Mafia used personal information to blackmail him into denying their existence.
+He instead turned his attention toward Blacks.
 In 1967 as The California State Governor, Ronald Reagan signed a bill (Mulford Act) that repealed a law that allowed public carrying of loaded firearms.
 (I guess the second amendment is only immutable unless you’re Black.)
 The “Mulford Act” was mostly in response to The Black Panther Party, who had begun patrolling their own neighborhoods.
 This was deemed “cop-watching” by the federal government.
 When you’re Black and watch the neighborhood, you’re a threat to national security.
 When you’re white and neighborhood watch, like George Zimmerman, you’re standing your ground.

 As explained to us by Edward Snowden and other government whistleblowers, the system is constantly demonstrating the willingness to move the line of authority in any of it’s pursuits.
 Operating in a sort of “shoot first ask questions later” manner.
 When push comes to shove the federal government doesn’t really need the law at all to assert its hand into our communities.
 Whether that be with jurisprudential manipulation and/or brute violence.